Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Introduction

-SDE with time-varying drift and diffusion have also been studied, although less extensively (see \citet{Sarkka2019} for an introduction to the topic).
+SDEs with time-varying drift and diffusion have also been studied, although less extensively.
 Still, many applications feature diffusion processes whose intrinsic nature involves time evolving diffusion and drift.
 Time homogeneous approaches cannot simply be extended to this setting, and require a different methodological framework.
 Clearly, the most flexible model one ideally would consider is free of any restriction on the structure of the bivariate drift and diffusion, as in \eqref{eq : SDE most general form}.
-However, such unconstrained model is known to be {severely unidentifiable} (in the statistical sense), i.e. not allowing estimation of the drift/diffusion (\citet{fan2003time}).
+However, such an unconstrained model is known to be {severely unidentifiable} (in the statistical sense), i.e. not allowing estimation of the drift/diffusion (\citet{fan2003time}).
 Hence, when considering time-varying stochastic differential equations, some {semi-parametric} form for the drift and/or diffusion functions should be imposed.
-For instance, \citet{ho1986term}, \citet{hull1990pricing}, \citet{black1990one}, \citet{black1991bond} and later \citet{fan2003time} made various semi-parametric assumptions to explicitly express the time-dependence of interest rates, bond/option pricing, securities and volatility functions.
-The semi-parametric forms they considered can be seen as sub-cases of the following time-dependent model:
+For instance, \citet{nguyen1982identification}, \citet{ho1986term}, \citet{hull1990pricing}, \citet{black1990one}, and later \citet{fan2003time} and \citet{koo2010semiparametric} made various semi-parametric assumptions to explicitly express the time-dependence of the diffusion.
+The semi-parametric forms they considered are encompassed by the following time-dependent model:

-The cited papers developed nonparametric techniques based on kernel methods on a single sampled curve, showing convergence of the proposed estimators as the distance between successive discrete observations goes to zero.
-More recently, \citet{koo2010semiparametric} considered the case of \eqref{eq : time dep fan} with $\beta_1 = 1/2$: under the assumption of local-stationarity, the authors established an asymptotic theory for the proposed estimators as the time span of the discrete observations on $[0,T]$ increases.
+which ``\textit{arises naturally from various considerations and encompasses most of the commonly used models as special cases}" (\citet{fan2003time}).
+The cited papers developed nonparametric techniques based on kernel or sieve methods applied to a single sample path, establishing convergence of the proposed estimators as the distance between successive discrete observations goes to zero.